teambit/docs/docs/welcome.md

 slug: /
 ---

-Bit is a tool for composing modern applications from independent components.
+[Bit](/essentials/what-is-bit) is a tool for composing modern applications from independent components.
 In Bit we build components not apps.
 In the workspace we only have components and the app is just another component.
 A component can be a composition of many other components that eventually compose an entire app.
 In Bit we never have a project, we never have an application, as having an application is against the nature of Component Driven Architecture.
 Instead of building an application that consists of lots of components we build lots of components that compose to build many different applications.
 This is another way of thinking.
 The application is just a deployment therefore it has no meaning.
 It's just a composition of everything that is deployed to somewhere.
 Building with Bit helps you build more re-usable code.

 ### Think more in components and less in apps

 Bit is not a more efficient way to do things, it's a different way to do things.
 When you think about more efficient you keep on building more applications trying to improve the process of working and building these applications in the existing tool chain, in the existing manner.
 This is not what Bit does.
 Bit doesn't help here.
 If you are building things the wrong way: if you are building apps and not building components then this is the wrong way to build.
 We can help you solve these problems with Bit as Bit works on the component model.
 If each of your components are individual you can just build micro frontends with just the component model.
 With Bit we want you to think in components, to think in a more modular way, to think differently about how you start to build new features.
 Think more in components and less in apps.

+### Use Bit if you want to:

+- Build a component eco system
+- Create a better collaboration workflow around your components
+- Publish individual components and scale the amount of components you are publishing
+- Organize components, consume components and create a development experience to do so
+- Standardize the way to build components
+- Organize components in a central place that allows you to easily onboard new people with discoverability of components.
+- Integrate different components
+- Easily managing dependencies of a variety of components

 ## Get started

 - To get started follow [this guide](/getting-started/installing-bit)
-- Check out our short [videos](/resources/videos) to help you understand Bit better
+- Watch our short [videos](/resources/videos) to help you understand Bit better
-- Read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit.
+- Read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit
-- Learn [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities.
+- Learn [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities
-- If you are ready to dive deeper then check out [Building with Bit](/building-with-bit/manage-workspace)
+- Dive deeper into how Bit works in [Building with Bit](/building-with-bit/manage-workspace)
-- For those who want to extend and customize Bit checkout [Extending Bit](/building-with-bit/manage-workspace)
+- Extend and customize Bit in [Extending Bit](/extending-bit/adding-a-new-tab)
+- Discover the Building blocks of Bit in our [Aspects](/aspects/aspects-overview) section

 ### Bit v15 - Harmony